Lionsberg/lionsberg-wiki/Wisdom.md

 # Wisdom

-[[Wisdom]] is the ability to perceive, orient and act from the Highest Place.
+[[Wisdom]] is the ability to perceive, orient and act from the Highest Place, rightly understanding and applying [[Values]] and knowledge to the circumstances of life.
 ___
 The deep understanding, insight, and knowledge that arises from intuition, experience, reflection, learning, and Divine revelation.